CutestNekoAqua/Welcome/README.md

 # Welcome
 An simple Welcome System!
-Note:
+# Note: This was the first Minecraft Plugin i coded!
+It is really unproffecial